 According to the U.S. Environmental Protection Agency's Coalbed Methane Outreach Program's most recent assessment:

-In 2012, U.S. coal mines emitted about 60 [million metric tons of carbon dioxide equivalent, MMTCO2e].
-Between 1990 and 2012, U.S. emissions decreased by over 30%, in large part due to the coal mining industry's increased recovery and utilization of drained gas.
-Between 2005 and 2011, emissions and the amount of drained gas utilized both increased by around 10% due to increased production.
+U.S. coal mines emitted nearly four billion cubic meters or 61 million metric tons of carbon dioxide equivalent (MMTC02E) in 2015.
+Between 1990 and 2015, U.S. emissions decreased by 40 percent, in large part due to the coal mining industry's increased recovery and utilization of drained gas and decrease in ventilation air methane emissions.

 Methane Capture from Coal Mines

 Methane is also the main component in natural gas, a valuable source of energy.
 Because of this, coal producers worldwide deploy technology to capture methane from coal mines.
-According to the EPA, there are 200 coal mine methane capture projects in 12 countries worldwide which will capture more than 16.8 billion cubic meters of methane annually, which is equivalent to over 239 MMTCO2e.
-In 2012 in the U.S., over 37 billion cubic feet of natural gas was recovered from coal mines.
-As a point of reference, the U.S. consumed approximately 27,000 billion cubic feet of natural gas in 2015, according to the EIA.
+According to the EPA, there are more than 200 coal mine methane capture projects in 15 countries worldwide which will capture more than 4 billion cubic meters of methane annually, which is equivalent to over 60 MMTCO2e.
+In 2015 in the U.S., over 33 billion cubic feet of natural gas were recovered from coal mines.
+As a point of reference, the U.S. consumed approximately 27,500 billion cubic feet of natural gas in 2015, according to the EIA.